fuhry/fuhry.com/pages/bio.md

 * Cars
 	* Current daily driver: [2009 Mazdaspeed3](cars/ms3)
 	* Current project: [2002 (MkIV) GTI 1.8T](cars/gti).
 It was my daily driver until the motor blew up on me.
 I'm planning to use the car as a chance to learn how to rebuild motors.
+* Libertarianism
+	* I do not associate or identify with any political party, but most of my beliefs line up with those of the [Libertarian Party](http://www.lp.org/).
+The amount of sense libertarianism makes causes me to wonder how so few have found it.